MarkMagdyAziz/MarkMagdyAziz/README.md

 - 🔭 I’m currently working on [Github Profile](https://github.com/MarkMagdyAziz)

-- 🌱 I’m currently learning MEARN Stack Technologies to be a full stack developer
+- 🌱 I’m learning MEARN Stack Technologies to be a full stack developer

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to MEARN stack and related technologies

 - ⚡ Fun fact: I use tabs over spaces